 At 17h06 GMT the KLM 747 began its take off roll.
 The tower instructed the American crew to “Report when runway clear” to which they replied “Ok, we’ll report when we’re clear”.
 KLM Flight Engineer Schreuder heard this statement and expressed his concern.
 “Is he not clear, that Pan American?”, Captain Van Zanten simply replied “Oh, yes” and continued down the runway.

 Through the fog, Captain Grubbs exclaimed “There he is”, as he spotted the landing lights of the Dutch jet.
 For a split second they thought they had missed their turn off and reached the end of the runway.
-But then it dawned on them that the 350 tonne aircraft was hurtling towards them.
+But they soon realised that the 350 tonne aircraft was hurtling towards them.

-Grubbs yelled “Goddamn, that son-of-a-bitch is coming straight at us”, while First Officer Bragg screamed “Get off!
+Grubbs yelled “Goddamn, that son-of-a-bitch is coming straight at us”.
+First Officer Bragg screamed “Get off!
 Get off!
 Get off!”.
 They immediately applied full power and turned sharply to the left in a vain attempt to avoid a collision.

 In the cabin, Purser Kelly was stood near an emergency exit at the front of the aircraft.
 “I was standing at 1R, the forward right door, drinking a coffee Miguel (Torrech) had given to me and Carla (Johnson) was standing a few feet away.
 All of a sudden things were not right”, she later said.
 “Things were flying around the airplane and everything moved in slow motion.
 Nothing was like it had been moments before.
 I wasn’t in a position where I could see out of the plane and I thought a bomb may have exploded.
 Everything just changed in a moment”.

 The KLM 747 was travelling at around 160 mph when they spotted the Pan Am desperately trying to clear the runway.
 The Dutch crew tried in vain to rotate their aircraft early, causing a severe tail strike.